awhite2/Portfolio/Cleopatra'sRespects/README.md

 Running this locally will create errors loading files.
 Must be run off of a server.

 &copy; Abra White, all rights reserved
+This work is licensed under CC BY-NC 4.0